How to extract honey from the comb: a small-scale beekeeper shares the full process of taking honey from the hives and extracting it into jars.

 How Honey is Extracted from the Comb

-Traditionally beekeepers use a hot knife but it’s far easier to use an uncapping comb which gently pulls off the caps.
-It also minimizes damage to the comb structure so that the bees can take it back and begin using it right away.
+The first step in extracting honey is to uncap the honeycomb.
+Bees fill the little hexagonal cells with honey and then seal them with beeswax until they need to dip into their stores.
+Traditionally beekeepers use an uncapping knife but it’s far easier to use an uncapping comb which gently pulls off the caps.
+It also minimizes damage to the comb structure so that the honeybees can take make minor repairs and immediately begin using it again.

 Manual vs Electric Honey Spinning